PierreHouedry/pierrehouedry.github.io/_pages/cv.md

   * under the supervision of Jérôme Poineau.

 * Internship, 2014
-  * Introduction to the theory of holomorphic functions
+  * Introduction to the theory of holomorphic functions,
   * 1 month and a half at IRMAR in Rennes,
   * under the supervision of Vincent Mineo.